How To Sell A Business As A Bolt-On

 Bolt-on acquisitions are usually smaller companies with very little financial and administrative infrastructure.
 They are typically operated by the company owner and ...may have unsophisticated financial systems, IT and internal controls, but are usually excellent operating companies with good customer relationships.
 This is why private equity-backed platform companies or corporate buyers with the infrastructure in place can be a perfect fit.
 Given the lack of infrastructure at these (bolt-on) companies, buyers will usually pay a lower valuation multiple for a bolt-on acquisition than they would for a platform company.

-Let me repeat that: Buyers will usually pay a lower valuation multiple for a bolt-on acquisition!
+If I may repeat that: Buyers will usually pay a lower valuation multiple for a bolt-on acquisition!

-Some background
+Some background to the bolt-on perception

-If it's a bolt-on, rather than an acquisition that can stand on its own two feet, they've got to plan for transition, for transferring assets and resources between their current business and yours, for executing plans to extract synergies etc. It's a lot more work for them, and a lot more risk.
+If it's a bolt-on, rather than an acquisition that can stand on its own two feet, they've got to plan for transition, for transferring assets and resources between their current business and the target, for executing plans to extract synergies etc. It's a lot more work for them, and a lot more risk.

 If they buy a business that is not a bolt-on, they can just leave the business to get on with what it's doing.
 There's no further time to be invested, no additional cash to be pumped in to make changes, no resources from their own business to be diverted, nothing.